Breaking Down the Single Responsibility Principle: Tips for Crafting Modular and Flexible Codebases

 This principle advocates for each module, class, or function to have only one responsibility, encapsulating a single reason to change.

 Software gets hard to change for a predictable reason: too many unrelated concerns packed into the same class or function.
 The Single Responsibility Principle (SRP) addresses this directly.
-It states that each module, class, or function should have only one responsibility — a single reason to change.
+It states that each module, class, or function should have only one responsibility.
+One reason to change.
 Breaking functionality into smaller, focused units produces code that's easier to understand, test, and maintain.

 Understanding the Single Responsibility Principle